Innovating wildfire insurance: The future of providing coverage during intensifying fire years

 |0

-This work, Innovating wildfire insurance: The future of providing coverage during intensifying fire years, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Innovating wildfire insurance: The future of providing coverage during intensifying fire years, by Andrew Avitt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Innovating wildfire insurance: The future of providing coverage during intensifying fire years